 Clone B then push its changes, resulting in the scenario shown in Figure 7.
-Finally, clone C has to follow the same procedure, i.e., pull the changes previously pushed by clone A and clone B and merge them into its workspace, resulting in the scenario shown in Figure 8.
+Finally, clone C has to follow the same procedure, i.e., pull the changes previously pushed by clone A and clone B, and merge them into its workspace, resulting in the scenario shown in Figure 8.